cjdelisle/packetcrypt_rs/readme.md

 To run with memory leak detection, build with `cargo build --features leak_detect` and while it is running send a SIGUSR1 signal, this will cause it to write out all of it's long lived memory to a file.

+## Jemalloc
+You may achieve better performance by building with `cargo build --release --features jemalloc`

 ## License